-A new collaborative study by the Universities of Eastern Finland, Bristol, Leicester, Atlanta, Cambridge and Innsbruck, suggests that the reduced risk of stroke is associated with sauna bathing.
-The maximum time the use of sauna, the fewer chances of suffering a stroke than those taking a sauna once a week.
+A new collaborative study by the Universities of Eastern Finland, Bristol, Leicester, Atlanta, Cambridge and Innsbruck suggests that the reduced risk of stroke is associated with sauna bathing.
+The more time the use a sauna, the fewer chances of suffering a stroke than those taking a sauna once a week.

 Scientists gather the data from the population-based Kuopio Ischaemic Heart Disease Risk Factor (KIHD) study.
 The study involved 1,628 male and female volunteers from the eastern part of Finland and categorized them into 3 groups: 1.
 Taking a sauna once a week, 2.
 Taking a sauna 2-3 times a week, and 3.
 Taking a sauna 4-7 times a week.

-Testing their frequency of-of taking traditional Finnish sauna baths, scientists found that people who take saunas more often have the lower risk of stroke.
+Testing their frequency of-of taking traditional Finnish sauna baths, scientists found that people who take saunas more often have a lower risk of stroke.

 Scientists reported their findings in the journal Neurology.